railsbridge-boston/cookbook/README.md

 [private]: https://github.com/railsbridge-boston/private

+Here's a list of who's who:

+* Organizer: May change depending on the workshop, ask Melissa Xie if you don't know who it is
+* Venue Coordinator: changes with each workshop, whoever does it should commit to owning the process
+* Registration Coordinator: usually the organizer, again
+* Catering Coordinator: Mash Inglis
+* Sponsorship Coordinator: Julissa Jansen
+* TA Coordinator: Margaret Scott
+* MC: changes with each event.
+We try to get an MC a few weeks before.

 ## Answering email (Organizer)

 This is not around  organizing a specific event - the organizer should check in